thorGabe123/MLOps/reports/README.md

 >
 > Answer length: 100-200 words
 >
-> Example:
+> We used a requirements.txt file for managing our dependencies.
+The list of dependencies was auto-generated using the console line pip freeze > requirements in our virtual environment.
+For a new team member to aquire this environment they would only have to set up a virtual environment, install the dependencies descriped in the requirements.txt file, and clone the GitHub repository.
-> *We used ... for managing our dependencies.
-The list of dependencies was auto-generated using ... .
-To get a*
+>
-> *complete copy of our development environment, one would have to run the following commands*
+>
 >
 > Answer: